weiliangng/DIYson/README.md

 # DIYson
 Firmware for driving single pole motors used in dyson vacuums with arduino

-I had a dyson with a blown motherboard so instead of dealing with authentication rubbish i simply ripped out all the electronics and replaced them with parts i had lying around
+I had a dyson with a blown motherboard so instead of dealing with authentication rubbish i simply ripped out all the electronics and replaced them with generic parts i had lying around

 Things you will need:
 1. Dyson vacuum running a single phase motor